-The original Redan hole is the 15th hole at North Berwick Golf Club in Scotland, designed by Ben Sayers.
-Many consider the Redan to be the best par-3 design in golf.
-It’s a phenomenal design because of the options it gives golfers of different skill levels.
-Birdies, pars and big numbers can be had by great players and average players alike.
+Perhaps the most famous of the templates, the original Redan hole is the 15th hole at North Berwick Golf Club in Scotland.
+Designed by Ben Sayers, many consider the Redan to be the best par-3 design in golf.
+Its brilliance lies in the options it gives golfers of every skill level.
+Birdies, pars, and big numbers can be had by great players and average players alike.

-The Original Gangster, the 15th at North Berwick, is where Macdonald and so many other architects drew their inspiration.
-North Berwick’s Redan, which was based on a military fortification, set the tone for all of the other versions to come.
-The green slopes heavily from right to left and front to back and is guarded by extremely deep bunkers on the left side as well as long and right.
+Based on a military fortification, the 15th at North Berwick set the tone for all of the others that came after it.
+The green slopes heavily from right-to-left and front-to-back and is guarded by extremely deep bunkers left, right, and long of the green.
 An ideal miss is long as it leaves an uphill chip shot back to the pitched green.

 Chicago Golf Club – 7th – 207 yards

 The 7th at Macdonald and Raynor’s Chicago Golf Club stretches to 207 yards and calls for a precise long iron shot that moves from right to left.
-A shot that lands on the right shoulder will funnel back to the middle of the green.
-This is one of the most pronounced and severe Redan holes to be found.
-Some consider it the best rendition of the hole in the world.
+Any shot that lands on the right shoulder will funnel back to the middle of the green.
+This is one of the most pronounced and severe Redan holes anywhere in the world and many consider it to be the best rendition of the hole.

 National Golf Links of America – 4th – 195 yards

-Those who don’t think that Chicago Golf’s is the best typically consider NGLA’s the the greatest Redan hole in golf.
-Macdonald found a breathtaking spot for this rendition, and build many bold features into the 4th at NGLA, including a large right to left slope and an extremely deep bunker.
+Those who don’t think that Chicago Golf’s Redan is the best typically consider NGLA’s the the greatest version of the hole.
+Macdonald found a breathtaking spot for this rendition and built many bold features into the 4th at NGLA, including a large right-to-left slope and an extremely deep bunker.
 Beyond the magnificence of the hole’s architectural features, it has a stunning setting.

 Shoreacres – 14th – 185 yards

-Designed by Seth Raynor, the 14th is a dramatic Redan hole as evidenced by the deep bunker guarding the green and the large shoulder along the right side.
-This version is unique because of the ravine that Raynor was able to use as an added penalty for a left shot.
-A shot played short and to the right leaves a player with an awkward chip that will be heavily influenced by the shoulder on the right.
+Designed by Seth Raynor, the 14th is a dramatic Redan hole with a deep bunker guarding the green and a large shoulder along the right side.
+This version is unique because of the ravine that Raynor was able to use as an added penalty for a miss left.
+Any shot played short and to the right leaves a player with an awkward chip that will be heavily influenced by the shoulder on the right.
 A poor shot runs the risk of rolling into the greenside bunker.

 Fox Chapel Golf Club – 6th – 192 yards

-At Fox Chapel Golf Club outside of Pittsburgh, Raynor employs a reverse redan for the 6th hole.
-The hole mirrors the 14th at Shoreacres except the green angles from left-to-right rather than right-to-left.
+At Fox Chapel Golf Club outside of Pittsburgh, Raynor employed a reverse redan for the 6th hole.

 The tee shot into the Reverse Redan 6th at Fox Chapel